For the protection of people and the environment

 captcha

-The Act on Corporate Due Diligence Obligations in Supply Chains will come into force in Germany on January 1, 2023.
+The Act on Corporate Due Diligence Obligations in Supply Chains came into force in Germany on January 1, 2023.

 The aim of the Act on Corporate Due Diligence Obligations in Supply Chains is to enforce compliance with basic human rights standards in global supply chains worldwide.